Dyslexia –Frequently Asked

 understand the condition at all.
 I thought back to a number

-of pupils who were intelligent, able, but I couldn’t bring
+of students who were intelligent, able, but I couldn’t bring

 their reading and spelling to the level that matched their